yu2924/OddChunkProblem/README.md

 "IKEY"="IKEY: odd"
 -- metadata end --
 ```
-All four metadata can now be read out.
+Now all four metadata can be read.

 ## Written by